David22zambrano/SEMILLERO-VII/README.md

 Proyectos semillero
 <br>

+bulletin friday 22/april/2022

 fifth week.

+Apr - 22 - 2022

-In my fifth week working at Sincosoft, I'm learning abouth JavaScript
+In my fifth week working at Sincosoft, I'm learning abouth JavaScript, i learn abouth css flexbox and javascript.
+It was a hard week, but i can do more faster the HTML.
+And I learning about regular expressions.

+This week I listened a little of:  reggaeton, jazz, pop In my free-time I'm read "Mujeres" By Mario Mendoza For the next week I will begin the css GRID course of freecodecamp to understand some concepts and put into practice.

 </head>